JPaul23/project-ml-microservice-kubernetes/README.md

 ## Project Overview

-In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+I was given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+The data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
+In this project I put my ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ## Setup the Environment